 Policies & Procedures

 Policies and procedures governing students' responsibilities and role in the Residence Halls are outlined in the Student Handbook.
 Policies specific to residential life are contained in the Residential Guidelines section.
-Students can request a copy of the Handbook from the Office of the Dean of Students or access it on the University's website.
+Students can access the Student Handbook on the University's website.

 Health and Safety Inspections: A Quick Guide